-From celebrity trainers to veterinary behaviorists, there is a broad spectrum of expertise in the field of applied dog behavior.
-It can certainly be confusing to guardians, who are just looking to help their dogs reach their full potential.
+From celebrity trainers to board certified veterinary behaviorists, there is a broad spectrum of what constitutes expertise in the field of applied dog behavior.
+It can certainly be confusing to those who are just looking to help their dogs reach their full potential.

-There are a multitude of certifications out there so I recommend looking into the details behind someone’s designation to be fully informed about how you can expect them to work with your dog and when in doubt, ASK!
+Having any certifications at all is a good start, but there are a multitude out there, some with a lot of merit and others with little.
+We recommend looking into the details behind a trainer’s certification, association membership, and/or designation letters to be fully informed about how you can expect them to work with you and your dog.
+If ever in doubt, ASK!

 You have a right to know what methods and equipment will be used to help train your dog.
 How exactly will the person you hire communicate to your dog when they've gotten something right?
 What about when they get something wrong?
 Be sure you are comfortable with their answers, if you're not, move on!

 Puppyhood and adolescence are very vulnerable times for dogs.
 What they experience during their first two years of life shapes who they will become as an adult.
 Within this time frame they go through the majority of developmental stages, including a sensitive socialization period.
 It behooves all of us to ensure the trainer we choose to work with possesses more than just surface or shallow knowledge - it's just not worth the long term risks to us or our dog.

 To get the most out of your investment (financial, emotional, time, etc.) and really set yourself and your dog up for long term success, be sure to look for a trainer with a deep knowledge of canine ethology, applied behavior analysis, evolution, learning theory, breeds and genetics, pedagogy and instruction methods for dog trainers, plus knows how to contextually apply all that knowledge in a way that produces positive outcomes.
 What a trainer or consultant does and says when working with your dog is going to impact both of your lives, so choosing who to work with is not a decision to make lightly.